Improve Your Zoom Communication Skills with This List of Best Practices…Like Your Career and Business Depends on it!

 - If using computer’s internal cam, Must be at least 720p capable.

-With so many devices, brands, editions, software versions, and available online resources, our video equipment best practices description will be limited to generalities.
+With so many devices, brands, editions, software versions, and available online resources, our Zoom video equipment best practices description will be limited to generalities.
 If you have acquired a cell phone or camera over the past two years, you have a good chance that it will be equipped for live video.
-Here are some general best practices for video equipment beyond hardware specs.
+Here are some general best practices for video equipment for Zoom meetings beyond hardware specs.

 - Wired/wireless mic for any video 5ft away from lens or more.